Wesleyan-Media-Project/ABSA/README.md

 ## 4. Directory Contents
 THIS NEEDS TO BE LOOKED OVER
-* `data/140m_prepared_for_ABSA.parquet` : 5 files of data from the 140m dataset, which contains 140 million political ads for the 2020 election cycle sourced from Facebook, prepared so that our Aspect-Based Sentiment Analysis scripts can be run on them.
-MAKE SURE THIS DESCRIPTION IS CORRECT.
+* `data/140m_prepared_for_ABSA.parquet` : 5 files of data from the 140m dataset prepared so that our Aspect-Based Sentiment Analysis scripts can be run on them.
 * `data/intermediate_separate_generic_absa.parquet` : 5 files of data, used when training a model for sentiment analysis.
 * `data/140m_ABSA_pred.csv.gz` : ABSA predictions for the 140m dataset.
 * `data/fb2022_ABSA_pred.csv.gz` : ABSA predictions for [Facebook 2022](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_linking_results_fb22.csv.gz)